Marie-Caroline of Bourbon-Two Sicilies, Duchess of Berry: French marriage

 Even though it was arranged, the marriage was happy, with Caroline and her husband living at the Élysée Palace in Paris which was given to them.
 They had four children, of which the youngest two survived infancy.
 The elder was Louise Marie Thérèse of Artois (1819–1864).

+Widowhood

-The Duke was assassinated in 1820; Caroline was then pregnant with their fourth child, Henri, Count of Chambord (1820–1883), who was dubbed the "miracle child", as his birth continued the direct Bourbon line of King Louis XIV of France (his grand-uncle the King Louis XVIII, his grandfather, the future Charles X of France, and Charles' other son Louis Antoine all had no sons).
+Charles Ferdinand was assassinated in 1820; Caroline was then pregnant with their fourth child, Henri, Count of Chambord (1820–1883), who was dubbed the "miracle child", as his birth continued the direct Bourbon line of King Louis XIV (his grand-uncle the King Louis XVIII, his grandfather, the future Charles X, and Charles' other son Louis Antoine all had no sons).
 He was thus going to be the eventual heir to the throne.
 As his mother, Caroline became an important figure in the politics of the Bourbon Restoration.

 In 1824, Louis XVIII died and was succeeded by Caroline's father-in-law as Charles X.

 In the July Revolution of 1830, Charles X was overthrown.
-Both Charles and his elder son abdicated; but their cousin Louis Philippe of Orléans did not proclaim Henri as king.
-Instead Louis Philippe allowed the National Assembly to declare him king.
+Both Charles and his elder son abdicated; but their cousin Louis Philippe of Orléans, who happened to be Caroline's paternal uncle by marriage, did not proclaim Henri as King.
+In May 1832, the Duchess of Berry hastened from Paris by the aid of Pierre-Antoine de Candie de la Berryer, counselor to the Parlement, on her landing in the south of France to organize an insurrection in favor of her son, the Duke of Bordeaux, since then known as the Comte de Chambord.

+Instead Louis Philippe allowed the Chamber of Deputies to declare him king.
 Caroline and Henri went into exile with Charles and his family.
 She lived in Bath for a time, and then joined Charles and Louis Antoine in Edinburgh.
 Charles lived in Holyrood Palace, but Caroline (and also Louis Antoine) lived at 11 (now 12) Regent Terrace.